 Core housing need shows households who experience one or more of the indicators above and asks if they can reasonably afford (based on income) to live in other appropriate housing in the community.
 Those households who cannot are identified as in core housing need.
-In Prince George, 3,015 or 10.2% of all households are in core housing need.
-Of those in core housing need, 1,315 households (4.3% of all households and 30% of households in core housing need) are in extreme core housing need, meaning they paid 50% or more of their income toward shelter costs (Figure 32).
+In 2021 in Prince George, 7.1% of all households were in core housing need (2,215 households).
+This is a reduction from 2016 where 10.2% (3,015) households were in core housing need.
+In 2016, of those in core housing need, 1,315 households (4.3% of all households and 30% of households in core housing need) were in extreme core housing need, meaning they paid 50% or more of their income toward shelter costs (Figure 32)10.
 While this is lower than the overall proportion of households in core housing need in BC (14.9%), this is still 1 in 10 households in Prince George.